ETHZ-INS/stressTRAPreanalysis/README.md

 A complete assessment of the findings of Gray et al. 2018 is unfortunately not possible since the repository [GSE100579](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE100579) is missing crucial samples for the chronic stress model for the BDNF Val66Met genotype and only includes samples of acute stress.

-However, the authors claim that many genes are differentially regulated between WildType and BDNF Val66Met animals at baseline.
+However, the authors claim that many genes are differentially regulated between WildType and BDNF Val66Met animals at baseline, a regulation which is dependent on sex.
 While no complete list of genes has been included in the publication, a subset can be found in the publication's [Table 1](https://www.nature.com/articles/mp2016219/tables/1).

 We plot these genes in the GSE100579 data set: